tytydraco/yessleep/out/I_cant_live_in_the_house_I_bought.md

 The only things I told the nice realtor lady were that I wanted it to be modest and not part of an HOA.
 I’ve heard too many horror stories about those these past few years...

 The location wasn’t too important either, since I don’t have kids and I’m taking a bit of time off from work to finally reorganize my life.
 I even joked that I didn’t mind living someplace with a dark history, as long as the price of the property reflected that.
-The realtor didn’t look too happy with that; he just smiled politely and nodded.
+The realtor didn’t look too happy with that; she just smiled politely and nodded.

 She showed me a few houses, and the one that stood out to me was a single-family home built in the sixties half an hour away from a small city out west.